 Broadly speaking, however, save except for the disclosure of trade secrets, these duties do not extend beyond the end of the contract.
 As such, express contractual provisions will still be required to restrict competition and/or to protect your confidential information on the termination of an employee’s service with you.

 The implied duty to provide a safe place of work

-It is an employer’s duty to protect the health, safety and welfare of their employees and other people who might be affected by their business, where employers must do whatever is reasonably practicable to achieve this.
+It is an employer’s duty to protect the health, safety and welfare of their employees and other people who might be affected by their business, and employers must do whatever is reasonably practicable to achieve this.

-The implied duty to provide a safe place of work means making sure that workers are protected from anything that may cause harm, controlling any risks to injury or health that could arise within their working environment.
+The implied duty to provide a safe place of work means making sure that workers are protected from anything that may cause harm, and controlling any risks to injury or health that could arise within their working environment.

-Moreover, under health and safety law, employers are under a statutory duty to assess any risks within the workplace that may cause harm, and to take steps to remove or minimise such risks through, for example, the provision of safety information, training and/or protective equipment and work wear.
+Moreover, under health and safety law, employers are under a statutory duty to assess any risks within the workplace that may cause harm and to take steps to remove or minimise such risks through, for example, the provision of safety information, training and/or protective equipment and work wear.

 Consequences of breaching implied terms

 The contract of employment sets out legally enforceable terms and conditions that govern the relationship between you and your employee.
 In circumstances where either party breaks one of those terms, whether express or implied, this is known as breach of contract.